DemISee1/DemISee1.github.io/README.md

         ![](Images/AddFile.png)

     - Now you should add the necessary information into your configuration file.
-Below is an example of a `_config.yml` file which you should use for reference.
+Add the following lines of code to your `_config.yml` file and complete them by replacing the square bracketed parts with your own information.
+[Here](https://pages.github.com/themes/) is a resource which contains a list of supported GitHub Pages themes.

       ```yml
       title: [PageTitle]